ppy/osu-wiki/news/2025/2025-02-14-project-loved-february-2025.md

 145 – 217.5 BPM, 3:26 | 3.79★ – 5.39★\
 *description written by ::elexire::{ user=9206093 }*

-It's no doubt that \::\1GS\]hina::{ user=20040607 } has had a long overdue Loved nomination, but that finally changes with their chart of [Nee Nee Nee](https://osu.ppy.sh/beatmapsets/1543302#mania/3154612)!
+It's no doubt that \::[GS\]hina::{ user=20040607 } has had a long overdue Loved nomination, but that finally changes with their chart of [Nee Nee Nee](https://osu.ppy.sh/beatmapsets/1543302#mania/3154612)!

 If you recognize their name, it's very likely you're familiar with their wide variety of charts, more specifically jumpstream, with one of their most notable charts being [#WE_STILL_LOVE_PERFUME](https://osu.ppy.sh/beatmapsets/2192542#mania/4638068). *Nee Nee Nee* is in the same boat when it comes to jumpstream, however, this one is noticeably much easier, possibly being one of the leading reasons why it's their most popular unranked chart.
 With the BPM only being 145, it can end up being a really fun chart for the many players who are looking to improve on their consistency, or improve in general!
 Of course, there are uprates for those seeking a greater challenge.
 Beware, however, as the note density itself is rather large, so this scales in difficulty quickly!